gcrate/sml-hackaton-example/ionic-angular-app/README.md

 The app only lets you add a successful day after 8pm, you can change this time by updating the ENABLE_ADD_AFTER_HOUR value in the index.js

 You can also only submit once a day (but you can edit the db values from the dynamo console, or remove the front end validation)

+All persistent application state is stored in local storage (So you can clean that out to reset the app)